AlexKrois/TwitchRewardPlayer/README.md

 - BUFFER_TIME_SECONDS
   - Extra time as a buffer for OBS to load the browser source / video.
   - If set to 0, the video may get cut off at the end, because it took a couple of seconds in the beginning to load.
-  - If set to high, the finished video / browser source will stay visible on screen.
+  - If set too high, the finished video / browser source will stay visible on screen.

 ---